oracle-samples/oce-react-gallery-sample/README.md

-# Image Gallery - React
+# Aboutr React Image Gallery Sample

 This repository holds the sample source code for a ReactJS implementation of an image gallery site powered by Oracle Content and Experience.